Multistability of graphene nanobubbles: Stability of Stationary States to Thermal Fluctuations

 The relaxation time $t_r$ determines the intensity of energy exchange with the thermostat.
 In the simulated molecular system, the role of the thermostat is played by a flat substrate, to which the atoms are weakly coupled via non-valence interactions.
 For such interactions, the relaxation time is typically $t_r \sim 100$~ps.
 For the convenience of numerical simulation, we use a smaller value, $t_r = 10$~ps.
 This allows us to significantly reduce the numerical integration time required to reach an equilibrium state and obtain reliable averages.

-We numerically integrate the system of equations of motion (\ref{f13}) with initial conditions corresponding to a stationary nanobubble state:
+We numerically integrate the system of equations of motion (\ref{f13}), (\ref{f14}) with initial conditions corresponding to a stationary nanobubble state:

-The equations of motion Eq. (\ref{f13}) with initial conditions (\ref{f14}) are solved numerically using the velocity Verlet method \cite{Verlet1967}.
+The equations of motion Eq. (\ref{f13}), (\ref{f14}) with initial conditions (\ref{f15}) are solved numerically using the velocity Verlet method \cite{Verlet1967}.
 A time step of 1 fs is used in the simulations, as further reduction of the time step has no appreciable effect on the results.

-Numerical simulations of the dynamics showed that among the $l$-layer states of the nanobubble, there is always one "ground" state, which smoothly transitions into a layerless liquid state as the temperature increases.
-All other states transition into this ground state at a specific temperature.
+Numerical simulations of the dynamics showed that among the $l$-layer states of the nanobubble, there is always one "ground"\ state, which smoothly transitions into a layerless liquid configuration as the temperature increases.
+All other states transition into this ground state at a characteristic temperature $T_l$.
 The dependence of the nanobubble's height $H$, density $d$, and internal pressure $P$ on temperature is shown in Fig. \ref{fg06}.

-As can be seen from the figure, for a bubble with $N_g=2909$ xenon atoms, a single-layer packing ($l=1$) persists up to a very high temperature $T_1 = 960$~K. Further temperature increase leads to its transition into a layerless molten state, accompanied by a sharp increase in height $H$, a decrease in density $d$, and internal pressure $P$.
-Two-layer atom packings ($l=2$) persist up to a temperature $T_2 = 390$~K, at which they transition into a four-layer packing.
+As can be seen from the figure, for a bubble with $N_g=4000$ argon atoms, a single-layer packing ($l=1$) persists up to a very high temperature $T_1 = 630$~K. Further temperature increase leads to its transition into a layerless molten configuration, accompanied by a sharp increase in height $H$, a decrease in density $d$, and internal pressure $P$.
+Two-layer atom packings ($l=2$) persist up to a temperature $T_2 =270$~K, at which they transition into a four-layer packing.
 This transition is also accompanied by a sharp increase in height and a decrease in density.
-Three-layer packings ($l=3$) persist up to a temperature $T_3 = 330$~K, and five-layer packings ($l=5$) persist up to $T_5 = 210$~K. Here, the ground state is the four-layer $(l=4)$ packing.
-A similar pattern occurs for argon and krypton atoms: for Ar, the transition temperatures are $T_l = 600$, 270, 180, 30 K; for Kr---$T_l = 750$, 360, 240, 150 K, where $l = 1$, 2, 3, 5.
+Three-layer packings ($l=3$) persist up to a temperature of $T_3 = 180$~K, and five-layer packings ($l=5$) persist up to $T_5 = 120$~K (see Fig. \ref{fg06} (a)).
+Here, the ground state is the four-layer $(l=4)$ packing.
+Note that with weak adhesion $\varepsilon_0=0.037$~eV, the ground state is the three-layer ($l=3$) state, while with strong adhesion $\varepsilon_0=0.148$~eV, it is the five-layer ($l=5$) state.

+A similar pattern is observed for other noble gases.
+For He, the transition temperatures are $T_l=209$, 72, 47, and 23~K; for Ne---$T_l =390$, 120, 90, and 60~K; for Kr---$T_l=720$, 300, 240, and 180~K; for Xe---$T_l=780$, 390, 330, and 240~K (where $l = 1$, 2, 3, and 5, respectively), as shown in Fig.~\ref{fg07}.